 The study area of this research is the state of Kentucky, USA (Figure 1).
 Western Kentucky contributes significantly to the state’s agricultural sector.
 This region is more mechanized than the other parts of the state.
 Central Kentucky is more urbanized compared to other regions.
 It has three big cities and several other small and growing urban centers.
 However, this area also has the highest number of farmers.
 This region is known for having large acres of farmland and a large number of farmers.
 Eastern Kentucky has fewer agriculture enterprises compared to the other regions of the state.
 This region is occupied by the Appalachian Mountain range and is also well-known for coal mining and reclaimed lands.

 According to the Agriculture Census 2012, Kentucky has about 77,000 farmers and 13 million acres of land used for agriculture.
 The average size of a farm is 169 acres.
 The majority of farmers have less than 500 acres of farm.
 Most of the farm operators in Kentucky are small farmers with age above 45.
 Looking at the trend over some decades, the number of farmers is decreasing, the average size of each farm is increasing, and the average age of farmers is also increasing (NASS 2015).

+The adoption of sustainable agriculture practices also varies with the agriculture district in Kentucky.
+Western Kentucky is well known for the commercial agriculture production and flat plain agriculture lands.
+So use of precision agriculture, computer and large farm machinery are some of the most commonly adopted practices adopted in that region.
+However, Eastern Kentucky is well known for coal mining.
+So practices such as use of animal for land reclamation is more applicable to Eastern Kentucky (Larkin et al., 2008).
+Some sustainable agriculture practices which has common application such as reduced use of chemicals, cover cropping and green manuring, use of manure as fertilizer, controlled grazing are some of the most commonly used practiced throughout the state.

 4.2 Sampling Procedure Applied

 A survey questionnaire was developed to ask respondents about their farm characteristics, current farming practices and knowledge and attitudes towards sustainable agriculture practices.
 The survey questionnaire was tested among small farmers all over the State of Kentucky in “Third Thursday Thing”—an outreach program on every third Thursday of each month—at the Kentucky State University Research Farm.
 Final survey questionnaire incorporated suggestions made by the participants.
 The annual gross sales value of farm outputs and agriculture districts were used for double-stratified sampling to select samples from all agriculture districts.
 The annual gross sales value and agricultural districts were taken as a reference while stratification for the proportional representation of farmers with different income levels throughout the state and farmers from different agriculture districts with different agricultural characteristics, respectively.